 The Music Cognition Group (MCG) has several (unfunded) master-level internships available each academic year.
 Virtually all projects are related to ongoing research supervised by PhD’s and/or postdocs associated with MCG.
 You can find an overview of the current projects below.
 Feel free to contact the person listed in the project description directly.
 For general questions, feel free to contact the P.A. of the MCG.

 This project is part of a series of studies contributing to an interdisciplinary research agenda on musicality (Honing, 2022).
-The main aim is to develop engaging listening games that allow for probing musicality in a variety of geographical regions.
+The main aim is to develop a variety of methods to probe musicality in a variety of geographical regions.

 The aim of this project is to create a formalized memory model for familiar music.